electricimp/Utilities/README.md

 #### Returns ####

-Integer or string &mdash; The imp type, eg. 4 or `"imp004m"`; or 0 / "agent".
+Integer or string &mdash; The imp type, eg. 4 or `"imp004m"`; or 0 / "agent"; -1 indicates unknown imp.

 #### Examples ####